 >Lynn and Dorothea, who lived on their father's state game farm in Colorado.

 I don't remember this as a fishing trip - just a camping trip.
-And I
+And I>of nesting pots.
+I guess we had hamburgers and hot dogs, I don't remember,

 remember mother wanting to camp down by a stream and Daddy insisting